How to build your inventory¶

 For numeric patterns, leading zeros can be included or removed, as desired.
 Ranges are inclusive.
 You can also define alphabetic ranges:

 You can store variable values that relate to a specific host or group in inventory.
 To start with, you may add variables directly to the hosts and groups in your main inventory file.
 As you add more and more managed nodes to your Ansible inventory, however, you will likely want to store variables in separate host and group variable files.
+See Defining variables in inventory for details.

 You can easily assign a variable to a single host, then use it later in playbooks.
 In INI: